chrismcclurg/vr-shooter-data/README.md

 Evaluating interventions for school shootings is ethically and practically difficult.
 Real-world experimentation is infeasible, and retrospective incident reports often lack the high-resolution behavioral data needed to model within-event movement and decision-making.

-To address this gap, this study used immersive virtual reality to collect spatial, temporal, and behavioral data from participants acting as school shooters in a controlled school environment.
-Participants navigated a simulated school while responding to different intervention conditions, including robot-based interventions intended to affect attention, movement, and firing behavior.
+To address this gap, this study used immersive virtual reality to collect spatial, temporal, and behavioral data from participants acting in a controlled adversarial role-play scenario.
+Participants navigated a simulated school environment while responding to different intervention conditions, including robot-based interventions intended to affect attention, movement, and firing behavior.

 The resulting dataset supports research on: